Ranjan Ghosh: Career

 In 2016, Ghosh began the shoot of his second feature-length film Rongberonger Korhi.
 The first draft of the screenplay was written in 2015 and underwent rewrites till it went into production in September 2016.
 Initially, these were written as short film projects for the Satyajit Ray Film and Television Institute (SRFTI).
 Ghosh roped in his mentor Aparna Sen as the Creative Consultant on the film that was an anthology of four shorts.reenplay that she was really impressed with.

 In 2017, Rongberonger Korhi was selected as a Market Recommended Film at the Dubai Film Market of the 14th edition of the Dubai International Film Festival, that being the only Bengali Film of 2017 to make the cut.
 The festival was held from 6–13 December 2017, at Dubai, UAE.

-In 2018, the film was further screened at the 13th Habitat Film Festival organized by the India Habitat Centre held from 19–27 May 2018, in New Delhi, India.
+In 2018, the film was further screened at the 13th Habitat Film Festival organized by the India Habitat Centre held from 19 to 27 May 2018, in New Delhi, India.
 It won the Best Film (Critics), Best Director (Critics), Best Actor Female (Critics), Best Supporting Actor Male (Popular) and Jury Special Mention at the Telangana Bengali Film Festival held in Hyderabad.
 It screened in the Indian Vista section of the 17th Third Eye Asian Film Festival, Mumbai, 2018, and reportedly got an overwhelming response from a full house and a 3* critics' rating.
-Next, the film was screened at the 9th Asian Film Festival, Pune, held at the National Film Archive of India there from 24–30 December 2018.
+Next, the film was screened at the 9th Asian Film Festival, Pune, held at the National Film Archive of India there from 24 to 30 December 2018.